Auditory Verbal Approach

 - Individualized one-to-one diagnostic sessions

-- Teaching young children according to their natural developmental stages
+- Teaching pre-school children based on their natural developmental stages

 CHF Auditory-verbal Specialists

 At CHF, auditory-verbal sessions are conducted with a group of professional specialists.
-All of them have bachelor’s degrees or above with academic backgrounds in hearing and speech, education for the hearing-impaired, children’s education, nursing, psychology, language education, children’s welfare, or rehabilitation.
+All of them own bachelor’s degrees or above, with academic backgrounds in hearing and speech, special education for the hearing loss, children’s education, nursing, psychology, language and literature, children’s welfare, or rehabilitation.
 These specialists receive more than 6 months of intensive training including theoretic courses and internships in real auditory-verbal sessions.
 Training is designed on the basis of international standards as well as local conditions and cultural characteristics.
-After passing a rigorous qualification exam and starting their practice, CHF auditory-verbal specialists continuously receive professional supervision and on-the-job training.
+After passing a rigorous qualification exam and starting their practice, CHF's auditory-verbal specialists continuously receive professional supervision and on-job-training.